kube-reporting/metering-operator/Documentation/CRD-Model.md

 The `ReportDataStore` object lists `ReportPrometheusQuery`s, and lists a location and format for the results of these queries to be stored.
-When `promsum` runs, it lists all `ReportDataStore`s, runs all Prometheus queries listed by each store, and saves the results into each location.
+When `chargeback` runs, it lists all `ReportDataStore`s, runs all Prometheus queries listed by each store, and saves the results into each location.
 This means that Prometheus queries which are not pointed to by a `ReportDataStore` will not be run.